mroshaw/mroshaw.github.io/Subnautica2/moddingunrealengine.md

 - **UE4SS** - "Developer" version used to identify objects and classes required to implement changes.
 - **FModel** - used to analyse existing game structure, configuration, and assets.
-- **Unreal Engine** - used to create new UE components and assets.
+- **Unreal Engine** - used to create new UE components and assets, and package mods for distribution.
-- **Visual Studio/Windows SDK** - used to build and package mods for distribution.
+- **Visual Studio/Windows SDK** - used in the Unreal Engine build pipeline.